Surrey County Council carries out grass cutting in Tandridge and Mole Valley.

 We don't cut privately owned grass next to footways and roads.
 The owners of the land make their own arrangements for grass cutting.

-How often do we cut?
+How often do we cut the grass?

 To meet our grass cutting standards we cut grass as follows;